Malaysia

 Employer risk N/A

-Human Resources Ministry to set up one-stop labour centre in Penang
+Human Resources Ministry to set up one-stop labor centre in Penang

-Impact date: Awaited The Human Resources Ministry will be setting up a one-stop labour center in Penang.
-This pilot project will consolidate the work scope currently handled by numerous offices such as the labour office, Industrial Relations Department, Industrial Court, Trade Union Affairs Department, and Social Security Organization.
-The long-term plan is for similar one-stop centers to be opened nationwide.
+Impact date: Awaited The Human Resources Ministry will be setting up a one-stop labor centre in Penang.
+This pilot project will consolidate the work scope currently handled by numerous offices such as the labor office, Industrial Relations Department, Industrial Court, Trade Union Affairs Department, and Social Security Organization.
+The long-term plan is for similar one-stop centres to be opened nationwide.

 Employer risk N/A